MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 	// 'Custom Attributes' column header in the Bulk file CustomAttributes = new []
 	{
-		// Each FeedCustomAttribute is represented as a JSON list item in the Bulk file. new FeedCustomAttribute
+		// Each FeedCustomAttributeContract is represented as a JSON list item in the Bulk file. new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "Url",
 			Name = "Page Url"
 		},
-		new FeedCustomAttribute
+		new FeedCustomAttributeContract
 		{
 			FeedAttributeType = "StringList",
 			Name = "Custom Label"